Hansmu/udemy-aws/ec2/EC2.md

 Having an Elastic IP on your account, even if unassociated, will cost money.

 <h2>Security Group</h2>
-The fundamental of network security in AWS.
+The fundamentals of network security in AWS.
 They control how traffic is allowed into or out of our EC2 Machines.
 They are like the firewall for EC2 instances.

 ![diagram](./images/sec_group.JPG)